Skip to main content

 new DataFilterExtension({filterSize, fp64});

-• filterSize (Number) - the size of the filter (number of columns to filter by).
+• filterSize (number) - the size of the filter (number of columns to filter by).
 The data filter can show/hide data based on 1-4 numeric properties of each object.
+Set to 0 to disable numeric filtering.
 Default 1.

 Layer Properties